jedevc/fyp-report/report.md

-However, ultimately, the question regarding which challenge was more interesting (see Figure \ref{fig:interest-general}) and the content of textual responses show that there was no major difference bin etween each part.
+However, ultimately, the question regarding which challenge was more interesting (see Figure \ref{fig:interest-general}) and the content of textual responses show that there was no major difference in-between each part.
 In fact, because solutions used to solve part 1 translated directly to part 2, participants were more likely to rate both challenges as of equal interest, or part 1 as of more interest, than other options.